 I’m a natural back and side sleeper and every now and then I end up on my stomach overnight.
 During my review of the pillow, I tested both sides of the pillow but kept coming back to the raised side designed for back sleepers – even when I slept on my side.

 My initial thought about the pillow is that (for me) it felt firmer than I thought it would.
-It’s described as medium-soft firmness but my b, giving it a firmer feel for me.
+It’s described as medium feel but, at least initially, the pillow felt even firmer to me.

 I had trouble getting comfortable with the flat side of the pillow.
 I think this is because the 5” profile was just a little too high to be comfortable on my neck when I laid on my back and my stomach.